stephenhouser/QnapLCD-Menu/README.md

 # What's Included

+In most cases you would setup *preinit.py*, *lcd-menu.py*, and *shutdown.py* to get a workable menu on the Qnap LCD.

+* *preinit.py* a short pre-initialization script to print a message on the LCD panel and terminate.

+* *postinit.py* a short post-initialization script to print a message on the LCD panel and terminate.
+Not used in most cases.

 * *lcd-menu.py* a Python script that will display a menu similar to the default QNAP menu, written for TrueNAS SCALE but may work with other TrueNAS and FreeNAS systems.
+This should take the place of the *postinit.py* script if you want the menu system active.

+* *shutdown* a short shutdown script to print a message on the LCD panel and terminate.

 * *qnaplcd* Python package (class) for using the front-panel (A125) display.
 Uses *pyserial* and threading to send button events to calling program.